Hi👋, I’m Elham.

 Pronounced ill-huhm (she/ella/هي)

-📊 I’m a researcher and writer who translates community voices and local insights into data experiences from interactive maps to visual stories that reveal deeper truths about our world, shift norms, and drive action.
+📊 I’m a mixed-methods research leader, writer, and data journalist based in Southern California who translates community voices and local insights into data experiences from interactive maps to visual stories that reveal deeper truths about our world, shift norms, and drive action.

 Here’s a sample of my work.